I once knew a man who said, "Though

 Next Steps

 The technology, and in particular the standard, are only half-finished here, but they have a real application that needs them, which is Goonmill.
 Goonmill is far more than half-finished; in fact, I've already partaken of its delicious dogfood, and used the statblocks in my own campaign world.
 So I'm really not far from being able to publish real standards.
 But already there are some documents online that yearn to be pounded on by brutal application developers until they do something sensible.
-I am hosting them in what should be their permanent home, so developers will be able to link directly to these concepts and make use of them in their own applications.
+I am hosting them in what should be their permanent home, so developers will be able to link directly to these concepts and make use of them in their own applications.1.
+For Goonmill to continue, I now get to undertake converting a SQL database made from the SRD, into a series of N3 documents representing the same concepts as triples.
+For monsters, the vast majority of the work has been done in Goonmill itself.
+Converting monsters is simply a matter of rendering all 650-ish of them to N3 instead of HTML, a labor which will eventually become monster.n3 at the above URL.
+Two of those files are in use by the application already, family.n3 and specialAbility.n3.

 2. I'll then use the same process to convert all spells, skills, items and feats found in the SRD.
 When done, this will be a set of the core OGC documents, converted into a form that applications can easily load and understand, even access over the Internet.
 I cannot change the license they are published under, which is the OGL, but the OGL is a license that grants freedoms, not unlike the GPL as applied to game content.